Illinois Compiled Statutes

 otherwise hereinafter provided, the amount recovered in every such

 action shall be for the exclusive benefit of the surviving spouse and

 next of kin of such deceased person.
 In every such action the jury

 may give such damages as they shall deem a fair and just compensation

 with reference to the pecuniary

-injuries resulting from such death, including damages for grief, sorrow, and mental suffering, to
+injuries resulting from such death, including damages for grief, sorrow, and mental suffering, and punitive damages when applicable, to

 (b) The amount recovered in any such action shall be distributed by the